k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/09_jobs_configuration.md

 Node and cluster-related configuration variables can be set in this file which is saved in the **k2view/config/node.ini** file.

-A set number of logical names or node identifiers for the node can be defined in the **node.id** file in the **k2view/config**.
+A set number of logical names or node identifiers for the node can be defined in the **node.ini** file in the **k2view/config** repository.
 Node identifiers can be used in the Job Affinity mechanism.

 Note that there can be more than one logical name since a node can have more than one logical role.
 The node UUID is unique and if left undefined, Fabric generates a random node when starting up the first time.